• Home

 Decks 15–16

-Quick access to Toy Story Place (Deck 17) pools, Wayfinder Bay (Deck 16), and Marvel Landing (Deck 19) via elevator.
+Two-minute walk or one elevator ride to Toy Story Place (Deck 17), Wayfinder Bay (Deck 16), and Marvel Landing (Deck 19).

 Decks 5–9